 Why is this medication prescribed?

-Abaloparatide injection is used to treat osteoporosis (condition in which the bones become thin and weak and break easily) in women who have undergone menopause ('change in life,' end of menstrual periods), who are at high risk of fractures (broken bones) or who could not be treated successfully with other medications.
+Abaloparatide injection is used to treat osteoporosis (condition in which the bones become thin and weak and break easily) in women who have undergone menopause ('change in life,' end of menstrual periods), who are at high risk of fractures (broken bones) (history of fracture from osteoporosis or multiple risk factors for fracture) or who have failed or not tolerated other medications.
+Abaloparatide injection is also used to treat osteoporosis in men who are at high risk of fracture or who have failed or not tolerated other medications.
 Abaloparatide injection contains a synthetic form of a natural human hormone called parathyroid hormone (PTH).
 It works by causing the body to build new bone and by increasing bone strength and density (thickness).

 How should this medicine be used?